fieldtrip/website/development/replicate_functionality_of_mne_software.md

 #### Reading in data

 FieldTrip is Matlab based processing tool.
 Therefore, Matlab is needed to run its functions.
-The preparation before starting FieldTrip is that the downloaded FieldTrip has to be added to the matlab path.
+The preparation before starting FieldTrip is that the downloaded FieldTrip has to be added to the MATLAB path.

 Function ft_read_mri can read in MRI data in many formats.
 Look at [Supported data formats](/faq/dataformat).
 The .mgz files (freesurfer) format is not listed yet, but the function can read in also that volume.